Joost Eerdmans: JA21

 After leaving the Forum for Democracy, Joost Eerdmans founded a new political party, JA21 (Right Answer 2021), together with other former FvD members to contest the 2021 general election.
 Eerdmans stated that he sought to revive Fortuynism in Dutch politics and said JA21 would follow the original founding ideas of the FvD.
 He described JA21 as a "a broad people's party on the right" and a "common sense" right-wing party positioned to attract voters who considered the VVD too centrist, the PVV too harsh in tone, and the Forum for Democracy as having become directionless.
 Eerdmans became the party’s leader and lijsttrekker.

 In the 2021 election, JA21 won three seats in the House of Representatives, returning Eerdmans to the House of Representatives for the first time since 2006.
 During the 2023 Dutch general election JA21 fell to one seat with Eerdmans being the only JA21 MP to return.
 In September 2024, the House passed a motion by Eerdmans and Chris Stoffer (SGP) to prohibit face coverings during protests, intended to aid police in identifying individuals committing offenses, citing the 2024 pro-Palestinian protests on university campuses in the Netherlands as an example.

-The House later approved another motion by Eerdmans requesting that the government revoke the charitable status of the environmental group Extinction Rebellion, arguing that the organization’s activities were unlawful and disruptive.
+The House later approved another motion by Eerdmans requesting that the government revoke the charitable status of the environmental group Extinction Rebellion, arguing that the organisation's activities were unlawful and disruptive.

 When the Schoof cabinet introduced its 2025 budget proposal, which included €2 billion in education cuts, Eerdmans collaborated with other centrist and conservative opposition parties in what he referred to as an "unholy alliance".
 In December 2024, the coalition agreed to reverse €750 million of the planned cuts to secure Senate support.
 Eerdmans declined to endorse the revised budget.
 JA21 saw its strongest result to date during the 2025 Dutch general election.